RagnarokOS/distrib/INSTALL.md

 ## Tip

 Do yourself a favor and launch tmux.
-The miniroot tarball being minimal, some things will be missing which may cause errors with the terminal once chrooted into the system.
+The base tarball being minimal, some things will be missing which may cause errors with the terminal once chrooted into the system.
 Doing the install in a tmux session will prevent them.

-## Download miniroot.tgz
+## Download base01.tgz

-Before doing anything, fetch the miniroot tarball from the github releases page:
+Before doing anything, fetch the latest base01.tgz tarball from the github releases page:
 [https://github.com/RagnarokOS/distrib/releases/](https://github.com/RagnarokOS/distrib/releases/)

 ## Switch to root